- Facilities Planning & Campus Development (FPC)

 - What are the advantages of on-demand hot water systems?

 Answer: On-demand hot water systems work well for low use areas where traditional hot water tanks are not as cost effective.
 For higher use areas it is more cost effective and energy efficient to use a traditional hot water tank system with properly insulated piping.
+We utilize both in different areas on campus.

 - How often are building drain gutters, building drains and storm drains checked?